braden-w/Contacts-App/README.md

 }
 ```

+### Buffer

+The **buffer** is a locally-stored Contact that contains the information of the currently edited contact.
+When a new Contact is being created, the buffer is blank.
+A user edits the buffer through the Add/Edit Contact modal, and upon submit, the buffer is sent to the FireStore.

+## Other technologies

 ### Vuex

 Vuex stores relevant data from FireStore and globally accessible UI properties for this project, with the following namespaced modules: